We all know the importance of exercising to both our physical and mental health. But it's not always easy to feel motivated.

 One of the most important factors to motivation when working out is the music you choose to listen to.
-At Startle, we know the impact music can have on behaviour and mood - so what’s the best music to listen to to get motivated in the gym?
+At Startle, we know the impact music can have on behaviour and mood (especially as music providers for some amazing gyms)- so what’s the best music to listen to to get motivated in the gym?

 Research shows that the right music can boost workout performance and even encourage you to exercise for longer.

 “Humans have a tendency to lock into a rhythm, and that has a direct influence on physical work rate.”

 -Costas Karageorghis, Ph.D., a sports psychology profressor at Brunel University London.